Parva14/VOOF_Cam/README.md

 # VOOF_Cam

-The folder Voof_ros2 contains the Arduino code for the sensor.
+The folder Voof_ros2 contains the Arduino code for the sensor and voof_dyn is the package that defines the reconfigurable paramters.
+You can change the default values and their ranges from voof.cfg file in the cfg folder.

 Using this code you can dynamically reconfigure paramters from ROS and publish a transform from odom frame to base_link frame on the topic /tf

 To use it in ROS, you will require ROSSERIAL and dynamic_reconfigure.
 After getting these packages, follow these steps to use the sensor:

 1: Start the rosmaster : $roscore